libtcod/libtcod/buildsys/scons/README.md

 If you need to, download Scons from http://scons.org/pages/download.html

-This builder automatically downloads SDL2 on Windows and Mac as needed.
+This builder automatically downloads SDL2 on Windows and Intel Macs as needed.
 On Linux you must install SDL2 'the Unix way' or by installing the libsdl2-dev package before running this script.